-The election has passed, our coverage
+The election has passed, and our coverage

 abound, we have, as we imagine you have too - been getting bombarded